 Going back to that notice in 3.
 Read the handwritten notes on top of it.
 "The chief is a pervert!
 Christie would have been better off if she had been fired..."

 The part where the group of religious fanatics roasted that little girl alive, while she's screaming for her mommy the whole time, was just too much to bear.

-So much fuel for this fire: Officer Bennett and her gruesome, on-screen roasting in front of a screaming Sharon although she's done nothing wrong; Pyramid Head, who is the epitome of nightmare fuel what with him ripping the skin clean off of Anna and attacking Rose and Cybil in that boiler room looking place; Colin the janitor, brutally reverse hog-tied with barbed wire, first her having to take the note out of his mouth then him crawling and groaning out of the stall.
-And of course the final scene, Alessa ascending to organ music in a bloody rampage Christiabella after her words "help me remain pure" as she's impaled, rape style, by barbed wire while a little girl dances in the rain of blood and she wasn't the only one reduced to bloody shrapnel.
+So much fuel for this fire: Officer Bennett and her gruesome, on-screen roasting in front of a screaming Sharon although she's done nothing wrong; Pyramid Head, who is the epitome of nightmare fuel.
+He rips off Anna's dress, exposing her breasts, genitals and pubic hair, after which he seizes her breast and rips off her skin, killing her, and attacking Rose and Cybil in that boiler room looking place; Colin the janitor, brutally reverse hog-tied with barbed wire, first her having to take the note out of his mouth then him crawling and groaning out of the stall.
+And of course the final scene, Alessa ascending to organ music in a bloody rampage Christabella, after the barbed wire plunges into her vagina, impaling her brutally and killing her and she wasn't the only one reduced to bloody shrapnel.

 Say what you will about Jodelle Ferland's acting, but what takes the cake in her performance are her shockingly real screams of pain while being burned alive and even afterward in the hospital.
 Just hearing her scream is horrible enough, since it sounds so real, but the film had to show the audience Alessa's burned body afterward.